abdulajet/hackathons/README.md

 # Hackathons
-As of 26th March 2017 I have attended 20 hackathons and game jams.
-11 as a participant, 6 as a mentor/volunteer and organised 3.
+I have attended 222 hackathons and game jams.
+12 as a participant, 7 as a mentor/volunteer and organised 3.
 Here is a list of all of them:

 | Name          | Role          | Info  |
 |:------------- |:------------- |:----- |